dandavison/delta/README.v0.2.0.md

                                      the file labels used see --file-modified-label, --file-removed-label, --file-added- label, --file-renamed-label
     -n, --line-numbers               Display line numbers next to the diff.
-See LINE NUMBERS section --color-only                 Do not alter the input in any way other than applying colors.
+See LINE NUMBERS section --raw                        Do not alter the input in any way other than applying colors.
 Equivalent to `--keep-plus-minus-markers --width variable --tabs 0 --commit-decoration '' --file- decoration '' --hunk-decoration ''`
         --no-gitconfig               Do not take settings from git config files.
 See GIT CONFIG section